hiram64/ESRGAN-tensorflow/README.md

 ```

 #### 4. Inference via Network interpolation
 The paper proposes the network interpolation method which linearly combines the weights of pixelwise-based pretrain model and ESRGAN generator.
-You can run this after training pretrain model and ESRGAN finishes.
+You can run this after training both pre-train model and ESRGAN finishes.
+Input data can be specified "data_dir" of network_interpolation.py script.

 ```
 # python network_interpolation.py